We all have that dream. The dream to have enough money so that we could live out our lives in the manner of our choosing.

 Watts’ worldview changed radically with his immersion in Zen philosophy.
 The video “What If Money Was No Object” is one in a series of audio lectures he recorded before his passing in 1973.

-One of the main points of this talk is the futility of earning a college degree simply as a way to earn money.
+One of the main points of this talk is the futility of earning a college degree simply as a way to earn money, just like you would get some personal $10000 loans 24/7 application processing.
 Watts speaks of a situation involving graduating students who come to him for career advice, during a time when he worked as a vocational counselor.

 Watts’ first question to the students is, “What would you like to do if money were no object?”
 The reply was usually, “Well, I’d like to be an artist/painter/writer/….”
 Watts then turns the conversation back to the point, “You can’t earn any money that way.”
 What Watts is looking for is an admission from the student that they are only looking for a way to earn money.